 Cognitive-behavioral therapy/ CBT

 Cognitive-behavioral therapy is a talking therapy.
 It doesn’t talk about the past but it talks about the present state.
 It’s about discussing your thoughts, what you think about yourself, about the world and about others.
 Cognitive-behavioral therapy helps you understand how your thoughts influence your behavior.
 It helps you locate the cause for your trouble and correct it.
 It helps you feel better.
 It helps you change the way you look at things.
 Thus it changes your behavior and outlook towards your life.
-Cognitive-behavioural therapy improves many diseases including anxiety, depression and even Aquired Immuno Deficiency Syndrome/ AIDS.
+Cognitive-behavioral therapy improves many diseases including anxiety, depression and even acquired Immuno Deficiency Syndrome/ AIDS.
 It helps you overcome lifestyle diseases.

 Use the power of your mind to control disease!

 Distress due to last minute rush or unable to meet deadlines and constant worry are few of the factors that cause stress.
 They can be dealt with by planning in advance.
 Well begun is half done!
 Plan before plunging in.
 Time events.
 Planning will give you a broad picture of the task and will help you set realistic expectations.
 This will also avoid the last minute rush.